rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Specifies the maximum number of allowable characters in a Code 11 barcode.
+Specifies the maximum number of allowable characters in a Code 11 barcode.
 If your application only expects barcode lengths in a certain range, reducing the allowed range can improve scanning performance.
-Allowed values are 0 to 55.</p>
+Allowed values are 0 to 55.
 ####Access